prathamesh-sonpatki/o11y-wiki/README.md

 MTTR (Mean Time to Recover/Resolve) is the average time to recover or resolve an incident.
 A low MTTR indicates that the system is resilient and can recover quickly from incidents.

+### Monitoring

+Monitoring is the process of collecting and analyzing data about a system to ensure its reliability, availability, and performance.
+In SRE, monitoring is a critical activity that helps to detect and resolve issues before they impact users.

 ## N

 ## O

+### Observability

+Observability is the ability to understand the internal state of a system based on its external outputs.
+In SRE, observability is achieved through the collection and analysis of telemetry data, including metrics, logs, and traces.

 ### o11y